Alyssa Farah Griffin: Early life

-In high school she was captain of the girls soccer team and also learned karate, earning a black belt.
-After graduating from Bella Vista High School in 2007, Griffin earned a bachelor's degree in Journalism and Public Policy from Patrick Henry College.
+After graduating from Bella Vista High School in 2007, Griffin earned a bachelor's degree in journalism and public policy from Patrick Henry College.

 Career

-Prior to 2014, Griffin wrote articles for the far-right website WorldNetDaily, where she served as a "special Washington correspondent for WND."
+Before 2014, Griffin had written articles for her father's far-right website WorldNetDaily, where she served as a "special Washington correspondent for WND."
 In 2010, Griffin was a media intern for Congressman Tom McClintock and began a one-year position as an associate producer on The Laura Ingraham Show.
-In the 2012 Presidential election cycle, Griffin was the spokesperson for the College Republican National Committee, traveling the country discussing the youth vote.
-In 2014, she was named Press Secretary for Congressman Mark Meadows; she was later named as his Communications Director.
-She went on to work as the Communications Director for the Freedom Caucus in the U.S. House of Representatives, serving under Jim Jordan and Mark Meadows.
+In the 2012 presidential election cycle, Griffin was the spokesperson for the College Republican National Committee, traveling the country discussing the youth vote.
+In 2014, she was named press secretary for Congressman Mark Meadows; she was later named as his communications director.
+She went on to work as the communications director for the Freedom Caucus in the U.S. House of Representatives, serving under Jim Jordan and Mark Meadows.

-In September 2017, she was appointed Special Assistant to the President and Press Secretary to the Vice President Mike Pence.
-As Press Secretary to the Vice President, she traveled with Pence on numerous trips, domestic and foreign, and was part of the official U.S. delegations to the Munich Security Conference and ASEAN Summit.
+In September 2017, she was appointed special assistant to the president and press secretary to Vice President Mike Pence.
+As press secretary to the vice president, she traveled with Pence on numerous trips, domestic and foreign, and was part of the official U.S. delegations to the Munich Security Conference and ASEAN Summit.

-In September 2019, it was announced that Griffin would become Press Secretary for the United States Department of Defense, after the role had been vacant for nearly a year.
-She was also appointed Director of Media Affairs.
-In this role, Griffin was the chief spokesperson for the Department.
+In September 2019, Griffin became press secretary for the United States Department of Defense, after the role had been vacant for nearly a year.
+She was also appointed director of media affairs.
+In this role, Griffin was the chief spokesperson for the department.

-In April 2020, it was reported that Meadows, by then Trump's Chief of Staff, had considered bringing Griffin on as a White House Press Secretary.
-She joined the White House Office as the White House Director of Strategic Communications on April 7, 2020.
+In April 2020, it was reported that Meadows, by then Trump's chief of staff, had considered bringing Griffin on as a White House press secretary.
+She joined the White House Office as the White House director of strategic communications on April 7, 2020.
 In August 2020, The Washington Post reported that Griffin played an important role in shaping the Trump administration's coronavirus response.

 Griffin resigned as White House communications director on December 3, 2020, effective the next day.
 At the time it was reported she planned to start a consulting firm "focusing on the corporate, political and defense realms" and that she had initially planned to leave before the election according to one person speaking anonymously.

-The day before the January 6, 2021, United States Capitol attack, Griffin publicly condemned Trump supporters for harassing Senator Mitt Romney.
-She denounced the attack, and days later, on January 8, blamed Trump for inciting the insurrection and suggested that he should resign.
+The day before January 6, 2021, United States Capitol attack, Griffin publicly condemned Trump supporters for harassing Senator Mitt Romney.
+She denounced the attack, and days later, on January 8, blamed Trump for inciting the attack and suggested that he should resign.